Kalle Palling

 Kalle Palling (born 27 February 1985 in Käru) is an Estonian politician, representing the Reform Party.
 Palling was first elected to the Riigikogu in 2007 with 714 votes.

-In 2015 parliamentary election, Palling got elected for his third term with 1,917 votes.
-In Riigikogu he became the Chairman of the Parliament's European Union Affairs Committee.
+In the 2015 parliamentary election, Palling got elected for his third term with 1,917 votes.
+In the Riigikogu he became the Chairman of the Parliament's European Union Affairs Committee.
 In May 2015, was elected to the executive board of the Estonian Reform Party.